 • Evening: local food streets and night markets

-If one route gets pricey, they adjust the leg (swap order, change city, or shorten time in the most expensive area) while keeping the overall trip structure intact.
+If one route gets expensive, they can adjust the leg—swap the order, change the city, or shorten time in the priciest area—without losing the overall shape of the trip.

 Example: train vs. bus for scenic routes in Europe

-For many European routes, trains offer comfort and frequent departures.
-But for certain legs, buses can be cheaper without ruining the experience—especially if the bus rides replace an extra night in a costly city.
-The trick is to compare each leg individually, not assume one option is always best.
+For many European routes, trains are comfortable and run often.
+But for some legs, buses can be cheaper without hurting the experience—especially if the bus ride replaces an extra night in an expensive city.
+The key is to compare each leg on its own instead of assuming one option is always the right one.

-Once your draft exists, evaluate the trade-offs before you lock everything in.
-That’s where pros and cons help.
+Once the draft is in place, look at the trade-offs before you lock anything in.
+That’s where pros and cons become useful.

 Pros and Cons of Common Budget Strategies